MicrosoftDocs/bing-docs/bing-docs/bing-news-search/tutorial/bing-news-search-single-page-app.md

 titleSuffix: Bing Search Services
 description: Use this tutorial to build a single-page web application that can send search queries to the Bing News API, and display the results within the webpage.
 services: bing-search-services
-author: swhite-msft
+author: alekhyasasi
 manager: ehansen
 ms.service: bing-search-services
 ms.subservice: bing-news-search
 ms.topic: tutorial
-ms.date: 07/15/2020
+ms.date: 02/19/2024
-ms.author: scottwhi
+ms.author: v-alpunnamar
 ---

 # Tutorial: Create a single-page web app